Alxandr/alxandr.me/posts/drafts/jsonnet-lexer.md

 }
 ```

 It was easy to read, it was easy to write, and it was easy to follow.
 But it still had some issues, and it was fairly incompatible with one of the goals I had with this project, which was supporting more than 1 error output.
 A parser that just dies on the first error is mostly fine for a command line utility, but if you want to plug it into an editor of some kind, it's pretty bad.
 And I'd argue it's mostly bad for command line as well as it produces a check -> fix -> verify loop that's too long.
 It's not like this couldn't be fixed.
-The `Result::Err` variant here contains a list of errors after all, but it's the convinience of the `?`-operator that makes it inpractical ironically enough.
+The `Result::Err` variant here contains a list of errors after all, but it's the convenience of the `?`-operator that makes it impractical ironically enough.
 So I rewrote it, again.
 However, before writing the parser for the third time, I decided I was going to do some actual research before just blindly writing code this time.
 And this lead me to the [Rust Analyzer].

 # A peek into the mind of matklad

 As it turns out, if one starts to read about parsers, syntax trees, and the likes in rust, one pretty quickly comes over either code or posts written by [matklad].
 After all, one of the posts that got this whole project started is his [post on pratt parsing in rust][pratt parsing].
 And that's just one of the posts.
 I've drawn inspiration from at least the following (and these are just the ones I can remember after the fact):

-* [pratt parsing]
+- [pratt parsing]
-* [rust interner]
+- [rust interner]
-* [parse_tree]
+- [parse_tree]
-* [fall]
+- [fall]
-* [rowan]
+- [rowan]
-* [Rust Analyzer]
+- [Rust Analyzer]

 Now, I fully acknowledge that he might not have done all of this by himself, but still, I'm pretty sure there's noone (except me) else who've had a bigger impact on how this project ended up being structured.
-A lot of the ideas for how to split up and implemnet the differnt parts of the jsonnet interpreter (or for now, parser) is taken pretty much directly from [Rust Analyzer] itself.
+A lot of the ideas for how to split up and implement the different parts of the jsonnet interpreter (or for now, parser) is taken pretty much directly from [Rust Analyzer] itself.

 # Concrete syntax trees (parse trees)

 A big change on how I did the parsing was moving from creating abstract syntax trees directly from the parser, to instead producing concrete syntax trees (or parse trees).
-Appologies if the terminology is incorrect here, as I'm definitely not an expert on the subject, but the idea is that instead of taking an expression like `a + b`, and producing something like `Add(Ident(a), Ident(b))`, we instead produce a tree that contains all of the original source, including whitespace, comments and errors.
+Apologies if the terminology is incorrect here, as I'm definitely not an expert on the subject, but the idea is that instead of taking an expression like `a + b`, and producing something like `Add(Ident(a), Ident(b))`, we instead produce a tree that contains all of the original source, including whitespace, comments and errors.
 Another big difference is that instead of producing either a tree, or one or more errors, we always produce a tree, regardless of how bad the input is.
 We then also produce diagnostics[^1] (errors or warnings for instance) and attach them to certain spans in the tree (allowing for an editor to show squigelies for instance[^2]).
 How this is implemented, however, will be explained in a later post in this series.

 # Lexer